 (b) The administrative law judge may extend the hearing date beyond 30 days after assignment of the case for good cause.
-If a hearing is held and the petitioner proves the allegations of the petition, the agency shall have the burden of proving that rulemaking is not feasible and practicable under s.
+Upon notification to the administrative law judge provided before the final hearing that the agency has published a notice of rulemaking under s.
+120.54(3), such notice shall automatically operate as a stay of proceedings pending adoption of the statement as a rule.
+The administrative law judge may vacate the stay for good cause shown.
+A stay of proceedings pending rulemaking shall remain in effect so long as the agency is proceeding expeditiously and in good faith to adopt the statement as a rule.
+If a hearing is held and the petitioner proves the allegations of the petition, the agency shall have the burden of proving that rulemaking is not feasible or not practicable under s.
 120.54(1)(a).